-- While vegetables roast, prepare hummus by combining all ingredients in blender until smooth.
+- While vegetables roast, prepare pesto spread by combining all ingredients in blender until smooth.

 - Warm pita bread according to package instructions.
 Top each pita with 1 to 2 tablespoons of pesto, a handful of kale, ¼ of roasted vegetable mixture, a few fresh diced tomatoes and wrap.

 - Serve warm.
-Extra hummus can be stored in air tight container in fridge for 5 to 7 days.
+Extra spread can be stored in air tight container in fridge for 5 to 7 days.